Illumina/hap.py/README.md

 This is a set of programs based on [htslib](https://github.com/samtools/htslib) to compare VCF files by specified haplotype.

-Rather than comparing entries individually, we produce a graph-based reference from the VCF entries, create all possible haplotype sequences, and compare these by alignment / exact matching.
+Rather than comparing entries individually, we produce a graph-based representation of the VCF entries, create all possible haplotype sequences, and compare these by alignment / exact matching.
 This is more accurate in cases like this:

 *Variant representation 1 (shown in purple in the image below):*